-Creating a multiple dependent drop-down has always been a challenge in MS Excel.
-We need this kind of drop-down list when there is a dependency or relation between two drop-down lists.
-We generally create this using different formulas or changing appropriate options in Excel.
+Creating a multiple-dependent drop-down has always been a challenge in MS Excel.
+We need this kind of drop-down list when there is a dependency or relationship between two drop-down lists.
+We generally create this using different formulas or by changing appropriate options in Excel.
 However, there are some easy ways to create multiple drop-down lists using Excel VBA code.
-In this article, I will show various ways to create multiple drop-down lists using VBA code in Excel.
+In this article, I will show you various ways to create multiple dependent drop-down list by using Excel VBA.

-Before going to the main process let’s figure out what a dependent drop-down list is in Excel.
-When there is a dependency between two or more drop-down lists then we call them dependent drop-down lists in Excel.
-The below picture represents a clear concept about the dependent drop-down list.
+Before going to the main process, let’s figure out what a dependent drop-down list is in Excel.
+When there is a dependency between two or more drop-down lists, we call them dependent drop-down lists in Excel.
+When we change the value of one drop-down list, it will show the values in another drop-down list under a certain category.

-Read more: How to Create Dynamic Dependent Drop Down List in Excel
+How to Make Multiple Dependent Drop Down List with Excel VBA: 3 Effective Ways

 Let’s say we have two lists named Project Name and Project Members.
 For each project, we will assign one or multiple members using a drop-down list.

-Step 3: Now write the following code in the VBA console
+• After that, write the following code in the VBA console.

 Private Sub Worksheet_Change(ByVal Target As Range)